CoffeeladyCZ/book-app/README.md

-This is a book app.
+This is a community book app.

+## Tech stack

+Next.js, ChakraUI, TypeScript

+## Future features

+- List with book news
+- Book detail with information

 ## Getting Started